cs-um/curr/collaborating/how-we-work-together.md

 Whether you decide to work from home or from a co-working space, we value the balance between private and professional life.
 {% endhint %}

+## Computer Science at UM
+This is a test!

 ### Working hours

 We encourage any working hours that are applicable to you, you know how to structure your day.